xmigrate/xmigrate-docs/docs/source/misc.rst

 AWS
 ---
 AWS migrations only work if the disk partition scheme of boot volume is in MBR.
-So we need to manualy conver the boot volume partition before starting the migration process.
+So we need to manualy convert the boot volume partition before starting the migration process.
 For the conversion, we use a utility called gdisk.
 Follow the below steps to convert GPT boot volumes to MBR.